 I’d hazard a guess that you’re probably not going to be listening to them for the whole flight though, as that band can dig into your skull a bit if you have short hair like mine.
 Even though the ear pads are super deep and wrapped in a soft leatherette, over time these headphones become quite uncomfortable if you don’t have the band adjusted to be a bit loose on your head.

-But the mic… I got so many complaints from my usual Overwatch buddies about the sound quality, and that’s saying a lot for a simple client like Discord.
+The microphone isn’t good.
+I got a lot of complaints from my usual Overwatch buddies about the sound quality, and that’s saying a lot for a simple client like Discord.
 You’ve probably not going to be making a lot of phone calls while you’re in the air, but keep in mind that mic could use an improvement.
 At first I thought it was due to my old wireless/Bluetooth card, but even after I replaced it with a brand new card—the quality was still bad.

 Should you buy the AKG N60NC in 2023?